Top

 Albazin, old neighborhood of Granada

-The Alhambra is indeed a very charming place, being pretty well maintained considering the high number of visitors it has each day.
+The Alhambra is indeed a very charming place, being well maintained considering the high number of visitors it has each day.
+See for yourself:

 Malaga & Torremolinos: at the beach in December!

-We visited Malaga very briefly, mainly to enjoy a “fishy” meal close by to the beach.
-Like people tend to do in Europe when they have less money, we went to a beach destination… but in the middle of December!
+We visited Malaga very briefly, mainly to enjoy a “fishy” meal by the beach.
+Like people tend to do in Europe when their pockets are tight, we went to a beach destination… but in the middle of December!
+Who cares about high season!
+The beach can also feel great on winter days.

 Sunny December at Torremolino's beach